-Ellen Esrock is an associate professor in the Department of Communication and Media at Rensselaer Polytechnic Institute.
-Dr. Esrock integrates humanistic and cognitive/neuropsychological approaches to the bodily experiences of viewing art and reading literature.
-Select publications include The Reader’s Eye: Visual Imaging as Reader Response (1994); “Embodying Art: The Spectator and the Inner Body,” Poetics Today (2010); “Embodying Literature,” Journal of Consciousness Studies (2004); and “Touching Art: Intimacy, Embodiment, and the Somatosensory System,” Consciousness and Emotion (2001).
-She holds a PhD in comparative literature from New York University and a BA in philosophy from Washington University St. Louis.
+Esrock is an associate professor in the Department of Communication and Media at Rensselaer; she integrates humanistic and cognitive/neuropsychological approaches to the bodily experiences of viewing art and reading literature.
+Select publications include “Embodying Art: The Spectator and the Inner Body,” Poetics Today (2010); “Embodying Literature,” Journal of Consciousness Studies (2004); and “Touching Art: Intimacy, Embodiment, and the Somatosensory System,” Consciousness and Emotion (2001).

 Detail View: Rensselaer professors and researchers shared in-depth perspectives on their fields of inquiry, inviting an exchange of ideas between experts and non-experts alike.